zuiderkwast/simpleton/lsrc/ROADMAP.md

 * Value recycling for string concatenation [DONE]
 * Pattern matching an unbound variable as the pattern [DONE]
 * Pattern matching a literal or bound varialbe as the pattern, typechecker [DONE]
-* Pattern matching with literal or bound variable, compiler
+* Pattern matching with literal or bound variable, compiler [DONE]
 * Matching expression ::= pattern match-operator expression (match or fail) [DONE]
 * Sequencing ";" [DONE]